libjpeg-turbo/buildscripts/README.md

 Install all other software necessary to build a 32-bit and a 64-bit version of libjpeg-turbo (refer to **BUILDING.md**.)

-To reproduce the official libjpeg-turbo distribution, you will need to install newer versions of m4, libtool, autoconf, and automake from source.
-The **autotools.install** script, located in the same directory as this README file, will download and build the necessary packages and install them under **/opt/autotools**.
-You will need to add **/opt/autotools/bin** to the `PATH` prior to invoking `buildljt`.

 Build Environment: OS X
 -----------------------